 This “recovering libertarian” is firmly on the super-highway to energy/climate serfdom.

-The historian of energy thought is right to probe the reasons for Jerry Taylor’s complete reversal, intellectually and politically, from a climate skeptic to a climate alarmist/forced energy transformationist.
+The historian of thought is right to probe the reasons for Jerry Taylor’s complete reversal, intellectually and politically, from a climate skeptic to a climate alarmist/forced energy transformationist.
 From libertarian to statist.
 From the moral/political high ground of dense, affordable, reliable energy as the master resource, to the political/intellectual swamp of Malthusianism, deep ecology, and authoritarianism-totalitarianism.

 An analysis must consider his stated reasons for changing a decades-held, carefully argued position.
-It must consider Taylor’s controversial past, both in college (he was involved in bad behaviors and left) and at Cato (where he used his promotion to vice president, fundraising, to plant the seeds for his breakaway Niskanen Center).
+It must consider Taylor’s controversial past, both in college (he was involved in very bad behaviors and left) and at Cato (where he used his promotion to vice president, fundraising, to plant the seeds for his breakaway Niskanen Center).

 An “evil genius” at work?
 None of this is pretty–or pleasant to explain.